 (1) Background: The Early Colonial Corporations

-Before the nineteenth century, corporations were operating as imperial authorities.
-The prerogatives of the United East India Company (VOC) to wage war and forge alliances with local leaders were documented and justified by the meticulous pen of Hugo Grotius (1583–1645).
-It remained more successful than the contemporary English East India Company (EIC) for almost two hundred years after their parallel establishment.
-Like the early Dutch ventures, the first English trading companies had a special relationship with the monarch, trade monopolies, and trading zones.
-Other monopoly-based companies declined between the 1630s and the Glorious Revolution (1688).
-The East India Company was an exceptional case in its rise to prominence during this period.
-Philip Stern’s early history of the EIC The Company-State invites us to think of the EIC as a form of early modern government from its inception.
-During the second half of the seventeen century the Company became a colonial proprietor, doing “what early modern governments did: erect and administer law; collect taxes; provide protection; inflict punishment; perform stateliness; regulate economic, religious and civic life; conduct diplomacy and wage war; make claims for jurisdiction over land and sea; cultivate authority over and obedience from those people subject to its command.”
+Before the nineteenth century, corporations were essentially operating as imperial authorities.
+The prerogatives of the United East India Company (VOC) to wage war and forge alliances with local leaders were meticulously documented and justified by renowned jurist Hugo Grotius (1583–1645).
+The VOC remained more successful than the contemporaneous English East India Company (EIC) for almost two hundred years after their parallel establishment.
+Like the early Dutch ventures, the first English trading companies enjoyed special relationships with the monarch, trade monopolies, and trading zones.
+While other monopoly-based companies declined between the 1630s and the Glorious Revolution (1688), The VOC was exceptional in its rise to prominence during this period.
+Philip Stern’s early history of the EIC, The Company-State, invites us to think of the EIC as a form of early modern government from its inception.
+During the second half of the seventeen century, the Company became a colonial proprietor, doing “what early modern governments did: erect and administer law; collect taxes; provide protection; inflict punishment; perform stateliness; regulate economic, religious and civic life; conduct diplomacy and wage war; make claims for jurisdiction over land and sea; cultivate authority over and obedience from those people subject to its command.”
 Surveying broader mercantilist practices, Stern observed how “English merchants routinely appealed to the sovereignty of the Crown and its infrastructure—courts, customs officials, diplomatic corps, naval power, among others—while also attempting with varying degree of success to keep the state from interfering too much in its affairs, especially overseas.”

 The Glorious Revolution gradually challenged the legitimacy of a corporation that was constitutionally rooted in royal grants at home and provided with prerogatives abroad.
 During the eighteenth century, the EIC became a de facto sovereign power in India, with its administrative center in London and a complex management system for long-distance trade.
-The words of the theorist Thomas Pownall—“The merchant is become the sovereign”—became a slogan frequently applied to its practices.
+The words of the eighteenth-century theorist Thomas Pownall—“The merchant is become the sovereign”—became a slogan frequently applied to the EIC’s activities.
 The Company’s growing involvement in armed conflicts and direct control of India was a subject of heated debate and criticism.
-Three conflicts of interests in the alliance between the company and the state were particularly troubling: the exercise of political influence by commercial agents, the affinity of such alliances to the Crown, and the monopolistic prerogatives provided by such relationships.
+Three conflicts of interests in the alliance between the company and the state were particularly troubling: the exercise of political influence by commercial agents, the affinity of such alliances to the Crown, and the monopolistic prerogatives granted by such relationships.

 (2) Adam Smith and the Critique of Colonial Corporations

-Perhaps the most influential and memorable among the EIC’s critics was Adam Smith in An Inquiry into the Nature and Causes of the Wealth of Nations.
-Smith considered mercantilism an assault on “the most sacred rights of mankind.”
-Smith explained why mercantilist policies were less profitable, doomed to failure, and highly unfavorable to the interests of the colonies.
+Perhaps the most influential and memorable among the EIC’s critics was Adam Smith, as set forth in An Inquiry into the Nature and Causes of the Wealth of Nations.
+Smith considered mercantilism an assault on “the most sacred rights of mankind,” going on to explain why mercantilist policies were less profitable, doomed to failure, and highly disadvantageous to the interests of the colonies.
 Smith considered the merchant as the—highly problematic—navigator of the colonial system.
-Smith’s perspective on joint-stock companies portrayed the entire colonial project as a corrupt endeavor, led by commercial agents for the sake of their survival against the interests of colonial subjects:
+Indeed, according to Smith’s view of joint-stock companies, the entire colonial project was essentially a corrupt endeavor, led by commercial agents for the sake of their advantage and commercial survival and contrary to the interests of colonial subjects:

 To promote the little interest of one little order of men in one country, it hurts the interest of all other orders of men in that country, and of all men in all other countries.